 These materials include books, videos, class notes, sample tests, and copies that meet copyright guidelines (see below).

 Please fill out a "reserve request form" and deliver materials to be placed on course reserve to the Circulation Desk for processing.
 Library staff will pull materials already held in our collections.
 Include a complete citation on the first page of each photocopied document.
-Print a copy of the reserve request form, or use an online version (for library books or electronic journals only).
+Print a copy of the reserve request form, or use the new course reserves system to place your request.
 Forms are also available at the circulation desk.

 "Fair use" guidelines permit limited reproduction of copyrighted works for educational and research purposes.
 A copy is considered within "fair use" guidelines when the portion used is small in relation to the work as a whole, and there is little impact of the use on the potential market for the copyrighted work.
 The copyright owner may also grant permission for uses beyond "fair use."